 The Great Highland Bagpipe - An Overview

-The instrument consists of a leather bag (or synthetic material) covered in decorative cloth, which the piper inflates via a blowstick.
+The instrument consists of a leather bag (or synthetic material) covered in decorative fabric, which the piper inflates via a blowstick.
 The bag serves as a reservoir/manifold and the air pressure is directed into four sounding locations: the chanter where the actual melody is emitted and three drones which are constantly playing a harmonious background.
 Two of the drones are the tenors and the longest is the bass.
 All three are tuned to the chanter by shortening or lengthening them along tuning slides.
 It is critical that the drones and chanter are tuned to each other, or the resulting sound is at best unpleasant.
-This reason alone explains why too many people believe the pipes nothing less than shrill and harsh noisemakers because they've never heard properly tuned pipes played proficiently.
+This reason alone explains why too many people believe the pipes nothing less than shrill and harsh noisemakers only because they've never heard properly tuned pipes played proficiently.

 The forced air passes through the drones and the chanter, and like any reed instrument causes them to vibrate and emit sound.
 The chanter is the only pipe that extends downward while the instrument is being played and has a slender, even delicate appearance.
 Ten holes drilled into the chanter allow creation of the notes.
-The chanter's reed is double-bladed, not unlike that of an oboe.
+The chanter's reed is double-bladed, not unlike that of an oboe or bassoon.

 In the ancient development of the bagpipes, to accomodate the drones' harmonics, not all melody notes were selected.
 Some work extremely well, others with moderate success, and inclusion of other notes wasn't even debatable because they refused to harmonize with the drones.
 As a result the whole concept of sharps and flats is entirely unknown in bagpipe music.
 This also explains why pipers are often unable to play so many popular tunes.
-The total absence of certain notes, critical in Western music (classical, jazz, rock, etc) makes most of it impractical if not impossible.
+The total absence of certain notes, critical in Western music (classical, jazz, rock, etc) makes most of it impractical, if not impossible.

 Because the pressure must remain consistent, the volume is fixed at one level: LOUD.
 Its origin was as an instrument of war, to be heard above the din of battle.
 There is no method to quiet the pipes other than distance between them and the listener.

-memphis bagpipes drone chanter reed
+memphis tennessee bagpipes drone chanter reed

 The bagpipes are rather limited - the entire range is but nine notes.
 The unique 'modal' scale tends to defy defining the pipes in classical music terminology.
 The power and musicality of the instrument is clearly beyond debate and Great Highland Pipes well-constructed and well-played are impressive by any musical standard.